 - One design worked up in detail, including images of or actual fabric samples (depending on submission method).
 This design should include pattern and production details

 - Evidence of the design process, from original inspiration through to finished concept

-- To enter the challenge you will need to register online.
-Please see 'Registration' in the How to Enter section below
+- To enter the challenge you will need to register online here.

 - There are eight competition categories: London – North, South, East and West, each of which is divided into Key Stage 3 and Key Stage 4 age groups.
 Please see the registration page for details of which boroughs fall within each London sub region and select accordingly.
 Please specify region and key stage with your application

 - The deadline for submissions will be 5pm on Friday 28th November 2014

 - Eight winners will be short listed by our judging panel and notified w/c 15th December 2014